olipratt/microstore/readme.md

 ## Usage

+**NOTE:** All API methods are behind a `/api` base URL (Swagger UI hides this away at the very bottom of the web page).

-You can explore the API using Swagger UI by opening the base URL (that is printed to the terminal when you run the server) in your web browser - see an example image of this in action below.
+You can explore the API using Swagger UI by opening the root URL (that is printed to the terminal when you run the server) in your web browser - see an example image of this in action below.

+You can integrate with a client that supports swagger/OpenAPI schemas by just reading the schema directly from `/api/schema`.

-In short though, you can `PUT` JSON data to `/apps/<your-app-name-here>` as the `data` key of an object:
+In short though, you can `PUT` JSON data to `/api/apps/<your-app-name-here>` as the `data` key of an object:

 ```javascript
 {